FINkit/learn-bosh-on-gcp-release/CONTRIBUTING.md

 # Contributing

 We welcome pull requests from everyone.
-By participating in this project, you agree to abide by our simple code of conduct - by nice to people.
+By participating in this project, you agree to abide by our simple code of conduct - be nice to people.

 Fork, then clone the repository: